 Speaking of which…

-State Farm doesn’t sell vacant home insurance plans per se.
-(Very few top providers do.)
-Instead, if your home is going to be empty for more than 30 days, you can purchase an endorsement or vacancy permit.
-The details will be in your contract, but the conversation itself is one you’ll have to have with your agent.
+State Farm doesn’t sell homeowners insurance specifically tailored to vacant homes, but to be fair, very few major providers do.
+If your home is going to be empty for more than 30 days, though, you can purchase what’s called an endorsement or vacancy permit.
+The details will need to be hammered out with your agent, but it should cover you comprehensively while you’re away.

 FYI: We said State Farm was second in customer satisfaction in 2021.
 Wondering who was first?
 Lemonade.
 Read more about the cool, pink rebel in our Lemonade pricing and protections guide.

 Farmers’ policies for homeowners come stacked with protections, but their pricing can be prohibitive.
 If you’re looking for vacant home experts, however, Farmers is worth exploring because they’re one of the only insurers we found with a bona fide vacant home insurance policy.

 Let’s clear one thing up right off the bat — Farmers is not a discount homeowners insurance company.
 They make purchasing home insurance pretty simple by splitting their plans up into three different levels, but even the most affordable policy is going to set you back a bit.